 If you want to eat before you board, choose from our great range of cafés, bars and restaurants.
-Kick off your holiday to the Caribbean in style when you pop a bottle at Bottega Prosecco Bar, or enjoy a tasty meal at All Bar One or Factory Bar & Kitchen.
+Kick off your holiday with a sit down meal at Factory Bar and Kitchen.
 Frankie & Benny’s and Giraffe are great if you’re travelling with kids, or Burger King will keep everyone happy.
-There are plenty of coffee shops and grab and go options like M&S Food to Go and Wrapchic, should you prefer.
+There are plenty of coffee shops and grab and go options like Wrapchic, should you prefer.

 Once you’ve eaten, why not browse the shops?
 Make sure you walk around Punta Cana in style in a new pair of heels from Kurt Geiger or sunglasses from Sunglass Hut.
 Browse World Duty Free for deals on all your favourite products, from perfume to liquor.
-If you need any health and beauty essentials for your holiday, you will find Boots and electricals can be found at Dixon Travel.
+If you need any health and beauty essentials for your holiday, you will find Boots and electrical items at InMotion.

 For more information on the other services available, see our guide to terminal facilities.